Than Paing

-Than Paing (သန်းပိုင်; born 6 December 1996) is a Burmese professional footballer who plays as a forward for Kanchanaburi Power in Thai League 2 and the Myanmar national team.
+Than Paing (သန်းပိုင်; born 6 December 1996) is a Burmese professional footballer who plays as a forward for Trat in Thai League 2 and the Myanmar national team.
 He scored the only goal in the 2014 AFC U-19 Championship quarter-final that sent Myanmar to the 2015 FIFA U-20 World Cup for the first time in their history.

 Career

 Yangon United

 Than Paing scored first ever goal for Yangon United Senior team 2015 MNL second leg against Zwekapin United draw 2–2.

 Chin United

 In 2017, Than Paing moved to Chin United on loan for 6 months.